2016 Subaru Forester Buyer's Guide

-Disproportionately popular in colder areas of the country -- and with the outdoorsy set -- Subaru's compact SUV was completely redesigned last year.
-The 2015 Subaru Forester is more competitive with small SUV stalwarts like the Honda CR-V and Ford Escape, but it still offers a superior all-wheel drive system -- as standard equipment -- that makes it especially appealing to those who experience traction deficiencies on a seasonal basis.
+Disproportionately popular in colder areas of the country and with the outdoorsy set, Subaru's compact SUV continues to grow increasingly competitive with segment stalwarts like the Toyota RAV4 and Ford Escape.
+But the Subaru Forester's calling card remains a superior all-wheel-drive system favored by those who experience traction deficiencies on a seasonal basis.

 The Forester matches a low step-in height with credible ground clearance.
-And its low center of gravity (relative to other compact SUVs) has a payoff in stability, as noted in our 2015 Subaru Forester full review: "With its rigid central structure, wide track, lengthened wheelbase, and Subaru's signature Symmetrical All-Wheel Drive, the new Forester SUV is a good performer on road or off."
+And its low center of gravity (relative to other compact SUVs) has a payoff in stability, as noted in our 2016 Subaru Forester full review: "Thanks to a rigid central structure, wide track and Symmetrical All-Wheel Drive, Subaru's 2016 Forester crossover SUV delivers stellar performance on- and off-road."

 Build and Price

-Forester pricing starts a hair over $23K for the base model and can exceed $35,000 fully loaded.
+Forester pricing starts a hair over $23K for the base model and can exceed $36,000 fully loaded.
 Regardless of investment, Subaru's historically high resale values ensure you'll get a good chunk of your money back.
-Build your own 2015 Subaru Forester right here at KBB.com and we'll help you pay the right price.
+Build your own 2016 Subaru Forester to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 Getting it Dirty

-In our video review of the current-generation Subaru Forester, we explore the interior, go off road and taunt cows and a hitchhiker.
+In our most recent video review of the current-generation Subaru Forester (shot when it was new in 2014), we explore the interior, go off road and taunt cows and a hitchhiker.